-Dr. Jon Rebman, Museum curator and the Mary & Dallas Clark Endowed Chair of Botany, recently spent 10 months in La Paz, Baja California Sur (BCS) as part of a work assignment.
-He lived and worked there from August 2015 to June 2016.
+Dr. Jon Rebman, Museum curator and the Mary & Dallas Clark Endowed Chair of Botany, spent 10 months in La Paz, Baja California Sur (BCS) as part of a work assignment in 2015 and 2016.
 While in La Paz, he increased binational collaboration with Mexican scientists and students, conducted extensive botanical research in the southern part of the Baja California peninsula, and wrote a new bilingual, plant field guide for the Cape region of BCS.

 Why La Paz?

 The Museum focuses on the evolution and diversity of southern California and the peninsula of Baja California.
 This means approximately two-thirds of our mission region lies in Mexico, and half of that area is the state of BCS, with La Paz being the capital and scientific hub.

 Not only did Rebman’s scientific endeavor coincide with current efforts in the region—such as ongoing research in the Sierra Cacachilas, which was the site of our most recent multidisciplinary expedition—but his research aligned with ongoing friendships and research collaborations at Centro de Investigaciones Biológicas del Noroeste (CIBNOR).

 Additionally, the SD Herbarium (our botanical specimen collection at the Museum) will greatly benefit from better scientific specimen representation from BCS, allowing us to develop more thorough species coverage and documentation of our entire mission region.
 Coincidentally, it was a very rainy year in La Paz—this is GREAT for botanists!

 Most of Rebman’s activities while living in BCS can be categorized into four major groups: research, conservation, education, and collaboration.